3D Laser Scanning Service

 8. Can I create a BIM using a 3D Laser Scanner?

-Yes, the process for creating a building information model (BIM) using a 3d laser scanner includes: scanning the building, registering the pointcloud data, converting the pointcloud data into an RCP/RCS format, then importing RCP/RCS into Revit for modeling.
+Yes, the process for creating a building information model (BIM) using our 3D laser scanner includes: scanning the building, registering the pointcloud data, converting the pointcloud data into an RCP/RCS format, then importing RCP/RCS into Revit for modeling.
 It is important to point out that the scanner in itself does not provide a ready to use BIM.
-An Architectural modeler will create Revit families and add any relevant information to the model manually.
+Our team will use an an architectural modeler to create Revit families and add any relevant information to the model manually.